Forecaster/routing_editor/README.md

 A utility program for the Minecraft mod Railcraft by CovertJaguar.

-It helps you validate routing tables by parsing them and displaying the elements in a tree structure, and notifies you of invalid elements.
+It helps you validate routing tables by parsing them and displaying the elements in a tree structure, and notifies you of invalid elements, as well as letting out test the routing table with virtual locomotives!

 This repository is used for issue-tracking and release distribution only.

 Latest release: https://github.com/Forecaster/routing_editor/releases/tag/1.0

-Here's a 10 minute video showing the features of the application: https://www.youtube.com/watch?v=67-x-QbfvHg
+Here's a 10 minute video showing the features of the new version: https://youtu.be/ahiQOICOuN0